fr0xk/Scripts/Markdown/MakeIndia.md

-## UPSC Study Note: India's Workforce, Taxation, and Social Security (Based on 2022 Data)
+## India's Workforce, Taxation, and Social Security (Based on 2022 Data)

 ### Introduction